 Facilities Management (FM) has established an enhanced in-house commissioning program to help influence positive outcomes and consistent quality across all campus construction.

-- School of International Service
+School of International Service

-- Nebraska Hall Addition
+Nebraska Hall Addition

 4401 Connecticut Ave (WAMU)

-- McKinley, School of Communications
+McKinley, School of Communications

-- Washington College of Law (Tenley Campus)
+Washington College of Law (Tenley Campus)

-- The East Campus Expansion
+The East Campus Expansion

-Office of Sustainability in the University's Leadership in Energy and Environmental Design (LEED) Volume Project, an effort which will include the retrocommissioning of 25 existing buildings—and ongoing commissioning thereafter.
-American University is one of an elite few instituions in the world that is helping the United States Green Building Council (USGBC) pilot and establish the LEED Volume framework.
+Office of Sustainability in the University's Leadership in Energy and Environmental Design (LEED) Volume Project, an effort which will include the retro-commissioning of 25 existing buildings, and ongoing commissioning thereafter.
+American University is one of only a few institutions in the world that is helping the United States Green Building Council (USGBC) pilot and establish the LEED Volume framework.